c-o-d-e-y-o-d-a/c-o-d-e-y-o-d-a/README.md

 ### <div align="center">I'm Nischal, a full-time full-stack freelance developer 👨‍💻</div>

-- 🌱 I’m currently learning Express and AWS
+- 🌱 Matery in Java and SpringBoot

-- ❓ Ask me about anything related to MERN stack and Cross Platform Mobile App Developoment
+- ❓ Ask me about anything related to React, SpringBoot  and Cross Platform Mobile App Developoment

 - ⚡ Fun fact: I can do Figma designs too ;)